tonny-2200/circuitry/README.md

-Circuitry.ai – Your AI Tutor for Electronic Circuit Diagrams (web application)
+🧠 Circuitry.ai – Understand Circuit Diagrams with AI

-Circuitry.ai is an intelligent AI-powered tutor designed to understand and explain electronic circuit diagrams.
-Built to assist students, hobbyists and educators, Circuitry.ai uses computer vision and large language models to analyze circuit images and teach how they work—step by step.
+Circuitry.ai is an open-source tool that combines computer vision and large language models to detect, analyze, and explain electronic circuit diagrams.
+It leverages YOLOv8 for component detection and LLaMA 3 for generating intelligent textual explanations of how the circuit works.
+The goal is to bridge the gap between visual schematic representations and conceptual understanding, making electronics more accessible to learners, hobbyists, and engineers alike.

 How It Works: